kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 ### §382.105   What is the responsibility of carriers at foreign airports at which airport operators have responsibility for enplaning, deplaning, and connecting assistance?

 At a foreign airport at which enplaning, deplaning, or connecting assistance is provided by the airport operator, rather than by carriers, as a carrier you may rely on the services provided by the airport operator to meet the requirements of this subpart.
 If the services provided by the airport operator are not sufficient to meet the requirements of this subpart, you must supplement the airport operator's services to ensure that these requirements are met.
-If you believe you are precluded by law from supplementing the airport operator's services, you may apply for a conflict of laws waiver under §382.9 of this part.
+If you believe you are precluded by law from supplementing the airport operator's services, you may apply for a conflict of laws waiver under [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.9   What may foreign carriers do if they believe a provision of a foreign nation's law conflicts with compliance with a provision of this part?|§382.9]] of this part.

 ## Subpart H—Services on Aircraft